Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Signatures of spinning PBHs in different scenarios

-While calculating the energy density of dark radiation particles at the time of PBH evaporation $\rho_{\rm DR}(\tau_{\rm r})$, the approximation of instantaneous production of these particles at the very end of PBH evaporation process is quite justified for non-spinning PBHs and for the production of particles with spin $\le$ 1 even for spinning PBHs \cite{Hooper:2019gtx, Hooper:2020evu,Masina:2020xhk, Masina:2021zpu}.
-However, for the spin 2 particles produced from initially spinning PBHs to act as dark radiation particles, this approximation breaks down \cite{Cheek:2022dbx}.
-In this particular scenario, the higher spin particles are produced abundantly at the very initial phase of PBH evaporation, while the other spin $\le$ 1 particles are produced later.
-Thus, by the time the entire PBH evaporates, the initial energy density of spin 2 particles dilutes significantly.
-This effect is more important for PBH domination scenarios because in such a scenario, while the total energy density will dilute as $a^{-3}$, the energy density of relativistic spin 2 particles dilute as $a^{-4}$.
-This effect was pointed out and taken into account by solving the Boltzmann equations for combined fluid composed of SM radiation, dark radiation and PBH in a publicly available code \texttt{FRISBHEE} ~\cite{Cheek:2022dbx}.
+While calculating the energy density of dark radiation particles at the time of PBH evaporation $\rho_{\rm DR}(\tau_{\rm r})$, the approximation of instantaneous production of these particles at the very end of PBH evaporation process is quite justified for non-spinning PBHs and for the production of particles with spin $\le 1$ even for spinning PBHs \cite{Hooper:2019gtx, Hooper:2020evu,Masina:2020xhk, Masina:2021zpu}.
+However, for the spin $2$ particles produced from initially spinning PBHs to act as dark radiation particles, this approximation breaks down \cite{Cheek:2022dbx}.
+The light relativistic particles are produced in the earlier phase of PBH evaporation compared to the massive particles.
+Thus, by the time the entire PBH evaporates, the initial energy density of these particles dilutes significantly.
+This effect is more important for PBH domination scenarios because in such a scenario, while the total energy density will dilute as $a^{-3}$, the energy density of light relativistic particles would dilute as $a^{-4}$.
+This effect was pointed out and taken into account by solving the Boltzmann equations for combined fluid composed of SM radiation, dark radiation, and PBH in a publicly available code \texttt{FRISBHEE} ~\cite{Cheek:2022dbx}.
 We also use this code for our set-up to calculate $\rho_{\rm DR}(\tau_{\rm r})$ taking into account the redshift effects and to estimate $\Delta N_{\rm eff}$ accurately.